Skip to main content

 Wrap-up

-If you're seeing high turnover in some areas of your business but not others, this could very well point to an internal issue that needs your urgent attention.
+If you're seeing high staff turnover in some areas of your business but not others, this could very well point to an internal issue that needs your urgent attention.
 Use this data to spot trends early and to help identify the most likely causes of staff wanting to leave your business.